Our Programs

 Community Composting

-Contact Farmer Amanda if you would like to join our composting program and start bringing your scraps to the farm.
+Email Farmer Amanda if you would like to join our composting program as a volunteer.
+Volunteer roles include:

 Community Center Gardens